Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: System Design

 \subsection{Components}

-\textbf{Termination Condition}\\ The hypothesis that "altering a face image so that its embedding is pushed far away from that of its original counterpart results in cloaking for that face image" holds true when an identifier has only one sample from the same person to compare a face against.
-Practically speaking, if person $p$ has only one face image $f_1$ in a labeled database, then if a new image $f_N$ of the same person is altered with a noise mask $\epsilon$ so that $\norm{G(f_1)-G(f_N+\epsilon)}>m$ and the margin $m$ is large enough, then there is no way to associate $f_1$ with $f_N$ and $f_N$ is said to be cloaked.
+\textbf{Early Stop Condition}\\ The hypothesis that a face image is anonymized once its new embedding is significantly different from its original one holds true when an identifier has only one sample from the same person to compare a face against.
+That is if there is only one face image $f_1$ in a labeled database belonging to person $p$, then if a new image $f_N$ of the same person is cloaked with $\epsilon$ so that the L2 norm between the embeddings of $f_1$ and $f_N+\epsilon$ is large enough, then there is no way to associate $f_1$ with $f_N$ and $f_N$ is said to be cloaked.